The Hoover Historical Society’s Archives and Office are located at:

-Archivist Elizabeth Wells and Carolyn Kolar have been instrumental in unpacking, organizing and shelving our book collection while eagerly awaiting the arrival and assembly of the box storage shelving.
+Archivist Elizabeth Wells and Carolyn Kolar were instrumental in unpacking, organizing and shelving our book collection while eagerly awaiting the arrival and assembly of the box storage shelving.

 Mayor Skinner donated used—but attractive— box shelving which was declared surplus by one of his clients.
 Gilbert Douglas III and Arnold Singer transported the shelving components from the Patterson-Pope warehouse to our new location.

-The HHS is a 501 C (3) organization and relies totally upon a volunteer staff; the Board wishes to thank (former) Mayor Frank Skinner for his donation and the work of the key Board members—including Treasurer Bob Kolar, Folklore Center Chair Doug Harkness, Membership Chair Jim Langley and President Arnold Singer.
+The HHS is a 501 C (3) organization and relies totally upon a volunteer staff; the Board wishes to thank (former) Mayor Frank Skinner for his donation and the work of the key Board members—including Bob Kolar, Doug Harkness, Jim Langley and Arnold Singer.